JESSICA ANNE BARON (a.k.a. "JESS")

 INFLUENCES

-Jess remains active in classrooms and continues to draw inspiration by collaborating with other teachers and specialists to create best practices and purposeful new curriculum.
+These days, Jess directs our organization, and also remains active in classrooms to draw inspiration by collaborating with teachers and specialists to create breakthrough musical experiences, and purposeful new curriculum.
+She has authored and co-authored 8 books.
+These include:

 - SmartStart Ukulele for Beginners Coauthored by Tiffany Stalker